Scalp Advancement (Feminizing Hairline Lowering)

-What is the difference between a female and a male hairline?
+What are the differences between a female and a male hairline?

 The upper half of your face tells the world very much about your gender.
 This means that the hairline is a critical aspect of facial feminization because it essentially “frames” the entire face; and there are clear differences between typical male and female hairlines.